Jesus0204/ElvenGrammar/README.md

 What LL parsing does is generate the tree by constructing it from the non-terminals.
 According to Moreno (2004), to get to an LL(1) parser several steps need to be taken.
 From an existing grammar, the first thing that needs to be done is to eliminate the ambiguity (meaning that two different trees can't exist for the same input).
 After doing this, left recursing also has to be eliminated, which means that the tree can only grow from the left (not the right).
 After successfully doing these two steps, we will have an LL(1) parser.

 ## Grammar that recognizes the language
+Here is the grammar of the language, with the verbs and nouns that I chose, and the grammar dictating how the plurals are formed.
 ```python
 E -> S , S
 S -> NS VS NS